 The story of Esther reads like a movie plot, with a beautiful queen risking her life to prevent genocide.
-What spiritual lessons can we learn from this book?
+What lessons can we learn from the book of Esther?

 Did you know that Esther is mentioned more times in the Bible than any other woman?
 Did you know that the book bearing her name in the Old Testament does not mention God even once?
 What lessons can we learn today from studying the book about this very remarkable woman?

 The story of Esther takes place in the Persian Empire during the reign of Ahasuerus, known more familiarly to us by the Greek form of his name, Xerxes I. He was the son of Darius the Great and reigned from 486-465 B.C.
 He ruled over a vast empire that extended from India to Ethiopia (Esther 1:1).